rjadowski/TranslationJP/README.md

 **Note:** Please ensure you have the latest version of Xcode installed.

-## License

-This project is licensed under the terms of the MIT license.
-You are free to use, modify, and distribute the code as per the terms of this license.

-Please note that using the OpenAI API requires agreeing to their usage terms and is separate from this project's license.
+Please note that using the OpenAI API requires agreeing to their usage terms.

 ## Author